thi-ng/umbrella/packages/transducers-binary/README.md

 ### Base64 & UTF-8 en/decoding

-Unlike JS default `btoa()` / `atob()` functions which operate on strings, these transducers convert byte values to base64 and back.
+Unlike JS default `btoa()` / `atob()` functions which operate on strings, these transducers stepwise convert byte values to base64 and back.

 ```ts
 // here we first add an offset (0x80) to allow negative values to be encoded